-- An option for other radios here is to not fit the two ICs and fit ribbon cable or wires for individual selection.
+- If this BPF board for a non HamPi Radio project, and BCD selection not wanted, band selection can be done by fitting ribbon cable or wires for individual band selections.
 This is simply done by grounding any BPF to select it.

-- An led for each BPF indicates which is selected.
+- A LED indicator is there for each BPF to indicates which Band is selected.
 It is extremely helpful (and less frustrating) to be tuning the correct coil!

 - 14dB or 18dB Attenuator (or any other, depending on the 3 resistors fitted)